Time formatting and storage bugs: Year 2025

 In Japan, some older computer systems using the Japanese calendar that have not been updated still count years according to the Shōwa era.
 In those systems, year 2025 corresponds to Shōwa 100, which can cause problems if the software assumes two digits for the year.

 In Spain, all Talgo AVRIL class trains stopped operating on 1 January 2025 due to a date handling bug in the battery charging module, causing delays and cancellations as passengers were relocated in other rolling stock.
 A fix was deployed by the next day, recovering regular service.

 A bug in the date command from uutils, a Rust rewrite of the GNU Core Utilities, caused automatic updates in Ubuntu 25.10 to stop working.

 Year 2026

 The system time on the Xbox 360 console can only be advanced until 23:59 on 31 December 2025.
-The system will continue to advance into 2026 and beyond; however, users cannot set the system date past this point.
+The system will continue to advance into 2026 and beyond via Xbox Live connectivity; however, users cannot set the system date past this point due to software limitation within the Microsoft dashboard.

+Older Kodak digital cameras (especially models from before the introduction of the Pixpro series) exhibit similar behaviour.